 - Annual Financial Statement

-The Australian Communications and Media Authority (ACMA) is an agency in the Infrastructure, Transport, Regional Development, Communications and Arts (ITRDCA) Portfolio.
+The Australian Communications and Media Authority (ACMA) is an agency in the Infrastructure, Transport, Regional Development, Communications and the Arts (ITRDCA) Portfolio.

 Each year we must produce a chapter for the ITRDC Portfolio Budget Statements (PBS), including, where relevant, Portfolio Additional Estimates Statements (PAES) and Portfolio Supplementary Additional Estimates Statements (PSAES).

 These statements identify the allocation of resources to the ACMA's outcomes.
 They are important for interpreting the annual Appropriation Acts, which provide funding to the ACMA.